BenceSomosi/CFX_Nucleus_Manager/README.md

 <br>
 <br>
 ## Documentation
-Brief about how to install and use the tool.
+Quick brief about how to install and use the tool.
 <br>
 <br>
 ### Install